 Sightseeing by tram is both a handy way to get around the capital city and one of the iconic things to do in Belgrade.

 Tram 2 is the famous Belgrade tramline that circles around the heart of the city.
 The tram route heads uphill towards the pedestrian zone of Knez Mihailova Street and then slides down the other side of the hilltop centre towards the Fortress.
-If like us the sight of trams just feels European and exciting, this is one of the unique things to do in Belgrade if you have the time.

 The Tram 2 line was one of the original city tram lines.
 And today you can’t go too far from the center without hearing the familiar rattling noise of the tram circling the inner city…